-the idea that chemistry is the root of most medical problems and that the use of drugs to restore normal chemistry levels will help cure illnesses
+The idea that chemistry-related issues are the root cause of most medical problems and that the use of drugs to restore normal chemistry levels will help cure illnesses.

-refers to the separate components of a electronic medical system including charting, billing, scheduling, document management, and tracking boards
+The separate components of an electronic medical system, including charting, billing, scheduling, document management, and tracking boards.

 ASP (Application Service Provider)

-a company that provides a hosted software application on-demand through a web-browser
+A company that provides a hosted software application that users can access on-demand through a web-browser.

-the patient record section where the provider documents their PT diagnoses and differentials, problem list, goals, and prognosis of treatment plan
+The portion of the patient record in which a therapy provider documents the patient’s diagnoses and differentials, problem list, goals, and prognosis.

-the accounting reference for the amount outstanding on an account transferred from another billing system
+An accounting term referring to the amount outstanding for an account transferred from another billing system.